-After Division Orders have been received and the DOI deck has been updated to begin payments, accounting can begin cutting checks!
-At this point the focus shifts from Division Order preparation to DOI maintenance.
-During the DOI maintenance period the Division Order Analyst will need to perform transfers of interest in the event of death, divorce, sale, or some other type of conveyance; possibly in tandem with other Lease Maintenance duties.
-The Division Order Analyst will also update existing records when parties move or other correspondence dictates necessary changes.
-All these transactions are reported to, and approved by, the producing company – while P&P is able handle the owner relations on their behalf if desired.
+Finally, after Division Orders have been received, and the DOI deck has been updated to begin payments, Accounting can begin cutting checks!
+At this point the focus shifts from Division Order preparation to Division Order maintenance.
+During the DOI maintenance period, the Division Order Analyst will perform transfers of interest in the event of death, divorce, sale, or some other type of conveyance; possibly in tandem with other Lease Maintenance duties.
+The Analyst will also update existing records when parties move or other correspondence dictates necessary changes.
+All these transactions are reported to, and approved by, the producing company.
+P&P is able to handle the entire process as an outsource Division Order department, or a la carte if desired.

-If you are in need of Division Orders services call us and let us see how we can help meet your Division Order needs!
+If you are in need of Division Orders services, call us!
+We would be happy to show you how we can help meet all of your Division Order needs!